Past Research Projects

 Warwick, C. (2004).
 "No Such Thing as Humanities Computing?"
 An Analytical History of Digital Resource Creation and Computing in the Humanities.
 Joint International Conference of the Association for Computers and the Humanities and the Association for Literary & Linguistic Computing.
 Göteborg, Sweden.
 (Prepublication document available here).

 The demands made on a reader in an electronic (digital) environment differ significantly from those in a print-on-paper environment.
 Conklin (1987) describes the “cognitive overhead” of reading, in any environment, when discussing the impedi-ments to reading electronic documents.
 Fischer (2003) notes that “the definition of ‘reading’ is itself experiencing change, its future the stuff of science fiction,” while Richard E. Mayer has engaged in sev-eral studies (with Moreno 1999 & 2003; with Chandler 2001; with Dow & Mayer 2003) in which he has investigated the most fruitful approaches to reading as a means of learning in electronic environments.

 In the Acadia Digital Culture Observatory Dr. Sonya Major and I will obtain answers to the questions of how people read from the computer screen, how they follow directions, what they find easy, what not so easy, and what obscure.
 By recording and analysing every aspect of readers’ interactions with every element of multimedia (graphic, textual, auditory, self-manipulated, and automated) in the Observatory, we can develop models for effective interactive learning in the digital age.

-The Eleventh Edition of The Arte of Navigation: a work in progress
+The Eleventh Edition of The Arte of Navigation

 Coincidental Technologies: Moving Parts in Early Books and in Early Hypertext